o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-physx/wind-provider.md

 ## Create a wind provider entity

 {{< tip >}}
-Male sure you have the **NVIDIA Cloth** Gem enabled in your project so that you can easily test the results the wind provider entity.
+Make sure you have the **NVIDIA Cloth** Gem enabled in your project so that you can easily test the results the wind provider entity.
 {{< /tip >}}

 1. Create an entity for the wind provider.